git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/220_webui.md

 title : "Deploy WebUI chat application to interact with model" weight : 220
 ---
+## Overview

+In this section you will deploy the Open WebUI (chatbot UI client), and run through example prompts and view Generative-AI output.

 ### How to consume the Inference Service
 You can connect to the Inference Service of the deployed vLLM engine, using the **"Open WebUI"** application, which is designed to consume the OpenAI-compatible endpoint provided by the vLLM-hosted Mistral-7B-Instruct model (that you have deployed in the workshop).
 The Open WebUI application allows users to interact with the LLM model through a chat-based interface.
 To use the Open WebUI application, simply deploy the application container, and connect to the WebUI URL that is provided and start chatting with the LLM model.
 The WebUI application will handle the communication with the VLLM-hosted Mistral-7B-Instruct model, providing a seamless user experience.